theonize/Currier/Gloss/Jonah/Jonah 1.md

     Heroditus said it was beyond the **Pillars of Hercules** = the straits of Gibraltar

 Jonah is continually going down:
+- to Joppa
 - into the ship
+- laid down
 - into the sea
 - into Sheol

+The center of the Earth...furthest down.

+Miracles
+- storm, rising
+- storm, departing
+- fish
+- vomiting
+- Nineveh repenting
+- the plant
+- the worm

+Upside-Down
+- Jonah
+-
+- Sailors
+-
+- Message
+- Man-of-God waiting for other's destruction

 The storm was abnormal ~ it frightened seasoned sailors